lkcampbell/brackets-indent-guides/README.md

 Compatibility
 =============
-Brackets Sprint 20 or newer.
+Brackets Sprint 21 or later.